 Since patent applications in the United States and other countries are confidential for a period of time after filing or until issuance, at any moment in time, we cannot be certain that it was in the past or will be in the future the first to file any patent application related to our product candidates.
 In addition, some patent applications in the United States may be maintained in secrecy until the patents are issued.
 As a result, there may be prior art of which we are not aware that may affect the validity or enforceability of a patent claim, and we may be subject to priority disputes.
 We may be required to disclaim part or all of the term of certain patents or all of the term of certain patent applications.
 There also may be prior art of which we are aware, but which we do not believe affects the validity or enforceability of a claim, which may, nonetheless, ultimately be found to affect the validity or enforceability of a claim.
 No assurance can be given that, if challenged, our patents would be declared by a court, patent office or other governmental authority to be valid or enforceable or that even if found valid and enforceable, a competitor's technology or product would be found by a court to infringe our patents.
 We may analyze patents or patent applications of our competitors that we believe are relevant to our activities, and consider that we are free to operate in relation to our product candidates, but our competitors may achieve issued claims, including in patents we consider to be unrelated, that block our efforts or potentially result in our product candidates or our activities infringing such claims.
 It is possible that our competitors may have filed, and may in the future file, patent applications covering our products or technology similar to our products and technology.
 Those patent applications may have priority over our owned and in-licensed patent applications or patents, which could require us to obtain rights to issued patents covering such technologies.
-The possibility also exists that others will develop products that have the same effect as our product candidates on an independent basis that do not infringe our patents or other intellectual property rights, or will design around the claims of patents that we have had issued that cover our product candidates or their use.
-Likewise, our currently owned patents and patent applications, if issued as patents, directed to our proprietary technologies and our product candidates are expected to expire from 2033 through 2043, without taking into account any possible patent term adjustments or extensions.
+The possibility also exists that others will develop products that have the same effect as our product candidates on an independent basis that do not infringe our patents or other intellectual property rights, or will design around the claims of patents, directed to our proprietary technologies and our product candidates are expected to expire from 2033 through 2043, without taking into account any possible patent term adjustments or extensions.
 Our earliest patents may expire before, or soon after, our first product achieves marketing approval in the United States or foreign jurisdictions.
-Additionally, we cannot be assured that the USPTO or relevant foreign patent offices will grant any of the pending patent applications we own or in-license currently or in the future.
-Upon the expiration of our current patents, we may lose the right to exclude others from practicing these inventions.
+Additionally, we cannot be assured that the USPTO or relevant foreign patent offices will grant any of the pending patent applications.
 The expiration of these patents could also have a similar material adverse effect on our business, financial condition, results of operations and prospects.